 This project had an original projected budget of $3,000 to fill in the parking lot rut as a DIY project, and actual cost will be just under $6,000.
 The actual cost reflects increased material & labor cost over last year, and the addition of running a culvert pipe from the fence line to the lake.

-The Dam Committee will have 3 BIDs by May to assess and repair the lake bottom valve.
+The Dam Committee has collected 3 BIDs to assess and repair the lake bottom valve.
 The BIDs will be reviewed with the HOA Board and Gary Lutz to select a contractor and a plan to repair the valve.
-Work on this project will likely begin sometime over the summer.
+Work on this project will likely begin sometime in July or August.

 The Dam Committee will oversee a DIY project to locate the Dam toe drain and assess for any damage and will likely begin sometime over the summer..